timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 - When you want cleaner, less cluttered output
 - When running automated scripts or procedures

----
+## Understanding Cartridge Compatibility

+Your TS 2068 actually has two different types of connectors, and understanding how they work together with your TS-Pico is important for getting the best experience:

+#### Expansion Connector (Back of Computer)

+This is the long rectangular connector on the back of your TS 2068 where your TS-Pico's expansion card plugs in.
+This connector is designed for peripherals like the TS-Pico, disk drives, and other system expansions.

+#### Cartridge Connector (Front of Computer)

+This is the connector under the cartridge door on the front of your TS 2068, officially called the "DOCK" connector.
+This is where you would normally plug in game cartridges and certain software cartridges.

+### Physical vs. Logical Compatibility

+Here's something that might seem confusing at first: **physically, cartridges and the TS-Pico don't interfere with each other.** You can have a cartridge plugged into the front connector and the TS-Pico plugged into the back connector at the same time without any physical problems.

+**However, having a cartridge plugged in will interfere with the TS-Pico's operation** due to how your TS 2068's ROM (the computer's built-in software) works.

+### Why Cartridges Interfere with TS-Pico Operation

+#### The Boot Sequence Problem

+When you turn on your TS 2068, it goes through an initialization sequence that includes checking for a cartridge in the cartridge slot.
+If it finds an "auto boot" cartridge (like most games or certain software), the computer immediately hands over control to that cartridge and runs it.
+This bypasses the rest of the normal startup sequence.

+#### How the TS-Pico ROM Works

+The TS-Pico includes a modified version of the TS 2068's ROM that contains the same initialization sequence as the original.
+However, since the Raspberry Pi Pico needs a few seconds to boot up when you first turn on power, the TS-Pico holds your TS 2068 in a RESET state during this time.

+#### The Timing Issue

+Here's where the problem occurs: when the TS-Pico releases the RESET and your TS 2068 starts its initialization sequence, if there's a cartridge plugged in, the TS-Pico version of the TS 2068 ROM will hand control to that cartridge.
+This effectively bypasses the TS-Pico, and you won't be able to use any TS-Pico commands.

+### The Digital Cartridge Solution

+The good news is that **physical cartridges are not necessary when using the TS-Pico!** Instead, you can load cartridge ROM images digitally and run them through the TS-Pico system.

+#### How Digital Cartridges Work

+1. **Load the cartridge ROM image** into the TS-Pico's Flash memory or static RAM
+2. **Configure the system** to use that cartridge image with the appropriate commands
+3. **Restart your TS 2068** to activate the cartridge image

+This approach gives you several advantages:

+- **No physical cartridges to lose or damage**
+- **Instant switching** between different cartridge images
+- **Perfect preservation** of cartridge software
+- **Full compatibility** with TS-Pico features

+#### Loading Cartridge Images

+**[CALLOUT NOTE TO RICARDO/DAVID: Please provide detailed instructions for the cartridge loading process, including specific commands, file preparation, and step-by-step procedures for loading cartridge ROMs into Flash/SRAM and configuring them with memboot/memdock commands.]**

+### Cartridge Compatibility

+#### What Works Well

+The TS-Pico is compatible with **almost all cartridge images**, including:

+- Commercial game cartridges
+- Educational software cartridges
+- Utility and programming cartridges
+- Most homebrew and community-developed cartridges

+#### Important Exception: Custom ROM Cartridges

+There is one important category of cartridges that have limitations with the TS-Pico: **cartridges that contain their own custom version of the TS 2068 ROM**.

+**Example: Zebra Systems OS-64**
+The Zebra Systems OS-64 cartridge contains its own custom ROM that provides 64-column text display and other enhancements.
+Because it includes a complete custom ROM (just like the TS-Pico does), there are compatibility limitations:

+- **OS-64 can be used** with the TS-Pico as a digital cartridge image
+- **TS-Pico commands will not work** while in OS-64's 64-column mode

+This limitation exists because both the TS-Pico and OS-64 need to control the computer's ROM space, and they can't both do it at the same time.
+Unfortunately, there's not enough free space in the OS-64 ROM to implement the TS-Pico commands.

+### Best Practices for Cartridge Use

+#### Recommended Approach

+- **Remove physical cartridges** when using the TS-Pico to avoid any potential conflicts or confusion.
+- **Use digital cartridge images** instead of physical cartridges for the best experience.
+- **Keep your physical cartridges safe** for preservation purposes, but rely on digital images for day-to-day use.

+#### When You Need Physical Cartridges

+If you need to use a physical cartridge for some reason:

+1. **Power down** your TS 2068 completely
+2. **Remove the TS-Pico** from the expansion connector
+3. **Install your cartridge** and use it normally
+4. **When done**, power down, remove the cartridge, and reinstall the TS-Pico

+#### Organizing Cartridge Images

+Treat cartridge images like any other files in your TS-Pico collection:

+- **Store them in organized directories** on your micro SD card
+- **Use descriptive filenames** to identify what each cartridge contains
+- **Document any special loading procedures** for complex cartridges

+### Understanding the Technical Details

+#### Memory Management

+Cartridge images are loaded into either:

+- **Flash memory:** For permanent storage and quick access
+- **Static RAM:** For temporary use or frequently changed cartridges

+The choice depends on your specific needs and usage patterns.

+#### Boot Configuration Commands

+The TS-Pico provides specific commands for managing cartridge images:

+- **`tpi:memboot`:** Configures which memory slot contains the boot ROM
+- **`tpi:memdock`:** Configures which memory slot contains the cartridge image

+These commands give you precise control over how your system starts up and which cartridge image is active.

+### Troubleshooting Cartridge Issues

+#### Problem: TS-Pico commands don't work after startup

+**Likely cause:** Physical cartridge is installed and taking control **Solution:** Remove physical cartridge and restart

+#### Problem: Digital cartridge image doesn't load

+**Possible causes:**

+- Cartridge image file is corrupted
+- Memory slot configuration is incorrect
+- Insufficient memory space for the cartridge image

+#### Problem: Some cartridge features don't work

+**Possible causes:**

+- Cartridge requires specific hardware that's not emulated
+- Cartridge has custom ROM that conflicts with TS-Pico
+- File format compatibility issues

+Understanding the relationship between physical cartridges and the TS-Pico helps you make the most of both your vintage cartridge collection and the modern convenience of the TS-Pico system.

 ## Memory and Flash Management

-### Understanding TS Pico Memory Architecture
+### Understanding TS-Pico Memory Architecture

-Your TS Pico has several different types of memory, each with its own purpose.
+Your TS-Pico has several different types of memory, each with its own purpose.
 Understanding these can help you make better use of your system and troubleshoot issues more effectively.

 #### Flash Memory (512KB)
 This is permanent storage that retains its contents even when power is off.
-Think of it like a hard drive - it's where the TS Pico stores:
+Think of it like a hard drive - it's where the TS-Pico stores:
 - The firmware (operating system)
 - Cached TAP files for faster access
 - System configuration data
 - User data that needs to persist between sessions

 #### SRAM (512KB)
 This is high-speed temporary storage that's available to you.
 Unlike Flash memory, SRAM loses its contents when power is turned off, but it's much faster to access.
-The TS Pico uses SRAM for:
+The TS-Pico uses SRAM for:
 - Temporary file operations
 - Fast caching of frequently accessed data
 - Buffer space for large operations

 #### SD Card Storage
 This is your unlimited external storage.
-While not as fast as the internal memory, SD cards can hold thousands of TAP files and provide easy file transfer between your TS Pico and modern computers.
+While not as fast as the internal memory, SD cards can hold thousands of TAP files and provide easy file transfer between your TS-Pico and modern computers.

 ### Advanced Memory Commands

 **⚠️ Warning:** The commands in this section are for advanced users who understand memory management.
 Incorrect use can cause system instability or data loss.
-If you're new to the TS Pico, stick to the basic commands until you're more comfortable with the system.
+If you're new to the TS-Pico, stick to the basic commands until you're more comfortable with the system.

 #### Configuring Boot Memory
 ```